AK-Homberger/NMEA2000-Data-Sender/README.md

-# NMEA2000 Fuel Level and Exhaust Temp Sender
+# NMEA2000 Engine RPM, Fuel Level and Exhaust Temp Sender
-This repository shows how to measure the Fuel Level and the Exhaust Temeperature and send it as NNMEA2000 meassage.
+This repository shows how to measure the Engine RPM, Fuel Level and the Exhaust Temeperature and send it as NNMEA2000 meassage.

 ![Prototype](https://github.com/AK-Homberger/NMEA-Fuel-and-Exhaust-Temperature-Sender/blob/master/Bild.png)

+Version 0.2, 06.10.2019: Added Engine RPM.
 Version 0.1, 30.09.2019: Initial version.

 The code is based on the NMEA 2000 library from Timo Lappalainen (https://github.com/ttlappalainen/NMEA2000).